moazbasheer/angular-practice/README.md

 }
 ```

-### - If you used multiple parameters in the pipe function, the first parameter will be before the pipe symbol and the rest will be passed as the following.
+### - If you used multiple parameters in the pipe function, the first parameter will be before the pipe symbol and the rest will be passed as the following:

 ```html
 <p>{{word | con:12:"word2"}}</p>